 The typical modern representation of a leprechaun as a little man sitting on a toadstool with a red beard and green hat comes from a mix of elements seen in wider European folklore and is not part of the traditional Irish leprechaun character.

 Most tales involving a leprechaun follow a familiar pattern.
-A human spies one busy repairing some shoes and demands to know where his little pot of gold is (sometimes called a crock of gold after the earthenware pot).
+A human spies one busy repairing some shoes and demands to know where his little pot of gold (sometimes called a crock of gold after the earthenware pot) or gold coins are.
 All the human has to do is keep his eye always on the leprechaun and he will be given the gold.
 There lies the problem, though.
 For leprechauns are nimble despite their age and prone to mischievous tricks.
 The leprechaun will try any means to distract his captor, but favourite techniques include playing on humanity's greed and their gullibility.
-The wily leprechaun is so successful in hanging on to his gold that the human who tried to gain it, in the end, usually only blames themselves for their own stupidity in not acquiring it.
+The wily leprechaun is so successful in hanging on to his gold that the human who tried to gain it, in the end, usually only blames themselves for their own stupidity in not acquiring the pot of gold.